 Master in Middle Eastern Studies - MIMES

-This innovative program aims to guide students across this diverse and fascinating region, which, since decades, is at the core of the geostrategic interest of the international system.
-The program mainly focuses on the contemporary period, through a multi-disciplinary approach ranging over international relations, geopolitics, conflicts and security, economy and energy.
+This innovative programme aims to guide students across this diverse and fascinating region, which, since decades, is at the core of the geostrategic interest of the international system.
+The programme mainly focuses on the contemporary period, through a multi-disciplinary approach ranging over international relations, geopolitics, conflicts and security, economy and energy.
 Nonetheless, specific sections are devoted to the analysis of the historical and religious foundations of the modern Middle East, from the birth to Islam to the evolution of Islamic thought, law and economy.
 The Master in Middle Eastern Studies analyses in details infra-regions and inter-regions peculiarities and relations, from Maghreb to Central-Southern Asia, encouraging a comparative and holistic area studies approach.

 MIMES is articulated in five complementary levels, fostering multidimensional training and cross-fertilization, integrating scientific methodologies and operative competences.

 1st Level- Propaedeutic Phase: history, power and institution: the conceptual foundation of the Middle East (22 CFU)